3D-ICs (and Compact Thermomechanical Models)

 We compare the results of HGC and TC models by using PLENTE and COMSOL Multiphysics as a virtual testbed to generate DoE (Design of Experiments) models for the same region of design parameter space.
 In this study, two values (levels) were chosen for (each) via diameter, via pitch and BCB thickness, and a temperature change of 100 K was considered.

-(left) DoE interaction summary for traditional continuum (TC) models. (right) DoE interaction summary for Hybrid grain-continuum (HGC) models.
+(left) DoE interaction summary for traditional continuum (TC) models.

 For the same design parameters, the trends are the same (qualitatively the same results for TC and HGC models), but the maximum von Mises stresses induced by the temperature change are higher when using HGC models than when using TC models.

-(left) Distribution of strain energy density along a cross section of an HGC model.
-Jumps across grain boundaries are difficult to see, but are large enough to drive significant grain boundary motion. (right) Initial motion of the grain boundaries, induced by jumps in strain energy - for a somewhat different set of grains than in the image on the left.
+(right) (top) Initial motion of the grain boundaries, induced by jumps in strain energy - for a somewhat different set of grains than in the image on the left.
 Note the lines that delineate the BCB layer.